hackerschoolmty/Rails101/02/readme.md

 ActiveRecord::RecordNotFound: Couldn't find Product with 'id'=10008000
 ```

-If you simply want to return the whole collection you can
+If you simply want to return the whole collection you can use

 ```ruby
 => Product.all